YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * Upon battle start and at a 30% chance every 15s afterwards, deploy a smokescreen (smoke cloud granting +40% EvaRate to those in it) for 5s.

 * Recommended Loadouts:
-  * [General Purpose] Prototype Triple 152mm Main Gunn; 533mm quintuple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox
+  * [General Purpose] Prototype Triple 152mm Main Gunn; 533mm quintuple conventional torpedo; 40mm Quad Bofors; PR Hydraulic Gear; Toolbox
   * [Poverty] Twin 150mm tbtsk c/36; 533mm quadruple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox

 * Desc: A great statline, a discount price-tag, a Firepower buff for cruisers, a very annoying smokescreen for your PvP foes to deal with, and a smile to melt your heart.
 What's not to like?